radareorg/sdb/doc/basic.md

 	$ sdb - user='{"id":123}' user:id=99 user:id
 	99

-Using the commandline without any disk database:
+Using the command-line without any disk database:

 	$ sdb - foo=bar foo a=3 +a -a
 	bar